ReactiveHTML/observable-types/README.md

 # ObservableTypes
-A collection of TypeScript/JavaScript utilities designed to render structured data collections (e.g.: Arrays of Objects) in the DOM and manage all sorts of updates in an efficient manner without using a Virtual DOM.
+A collection of TypeScript/JavaScript utilities designed to render simple or structured data collections (e.g.: Arrays of strings or Arrays of Objects) in the DOM and manage all sorts of updates in an efficient manner without using a Virtual DOM and minimal boilerplate.

 With these you can create reactive collections and manage operations on them in either an imperative or functional style.